Goal of Lab 4:

 • A red horizontal bar should appear, with the frequency value on the left side of the window, in red.

-TIP: Praat can sometimes track formants incorrectly - it may introduce red and white dots where no formant actually exists, or may miss a formant and fail to track them with dots.
+TIP: Praat can sometimes track formants incorrectly - it may introduce red and white dots where no formant actually exists, or may miss a formant and fail to track it with dots.
 Listen to the vowel you’re trying to track, and with your knowledge of approximately what that particular vowel’s formants should look like, deduce whether or not the tracking you’re seeing needs to be adjusted.
 For instance, if Praat shows your [ɛ] with an F1 and F2 close together, this doesn’t make much sense because [ɛ] should have a relatively high F2 compared to its F1.

 To remedy a bad tracking situation, go to Formants > Formant settings and adjust the formant ceiling.
-A decent baseline for many voices is to look for 5.0 formants with a 5000 Hz to 5500 Hz ceiling: for smaller vocal tracts and for fronter/higher vowels, you may need to raise the formant ceiling to 6000 Hz or above to get good tracking, while for larger vocal tracts and backer/lower vowels you may need to lower the ceiling to 4500 Hz or below.
+A decent baseline for many voices is to look for 5.0 formants with a 5000 Hz to 5500 Hz ceiling: for smaller vocal tracts and for fronter/higher vowels, you may need to raise the formant ceiling to 6000 Hz or more to get good tracking, while for larger vocal tracts and backer/lower vowels you may need to lower the ceiling to 4500 Hz or less.
 This may take some trial and error.

 Figure 4.4: Measuring formants